danmed/PStatus/README.md

 # WIP

-19.05.17 - Admin page : So far you can add a server and a service.. the rest needs to be done in SQL at the moment
+21.05.17 - Admin page : So far you can add a server, smart device and a service.. the rest needs to be done in SQL at the moment.
+Need to add a row to the uptime table when a server is added.

 # Planned
 * Run in backgroud to build stats of uptime